buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcComplexPropertyTemplate.md

 ### HasPropertyTemplates
 Reference to a set of property templates.
-It should only be provided, if the _PropertyType_ is set to <small>COMPLEX</small>.
+It should only be provided, if the _PropertyType_ is set to COMPLEX.

 ## Formal Propositions